AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/cja-b2c/module4.2/ex3.md

 ![Data Ingestion](./../../../modules/datacollection/module1.2/images/home.png)

 Before you continue, you need to select a **sandbox**.
-The sandbox to select is named ``--aepSandboxId--``.
+The sandbox to select is named ``--aepSandboxName--``.
 You can do this by clicking the text **[!UICONTROL Production Prod]** in the blue line on top of your screen.
 After selecting the appropriate sandbox, you'll see the screen change and now you're in your dedicated sandbox.

 ![Data Ingestion](./../../../modules/datacollection/module1.2/images/sb1.png)